Marcel Brass

 Sam Verschooren

-I’m an FWO postdoctoral fellow and I come from Belgium, where I studied philosophy (‘14) and psychology (‘16) in Antwerp and Ghent.
+I’m an FWO postdoctoral fellow from Belgium, where I studied philosophy (‘14) and psychology (‘16).
 For my PhD (’16-‘20), supervised by Prof. Gilles Pourtois, I investigated how people switch attention between external (sensory) and internal (mental) input.
 I worked with Prof. Tobias Egner at Duke University (’21-’22) on the balance between external and internal attention in general, drawing inspiration from literatures on visual search, working memory, mind wandering, sustained attention, mental effort, and meditation.
 Here in Berlin, together with Prof. Marcel Brass and Dr. Michael Gaebler, I will investigate interoceptive attention (access to the internal body) and how it relates to exteroceptive attention, especially when learning to control visceromotor responses (“interoaction”).
-In addition, I’m interested in comparing 1st and 3rd person perspectives on cognition.
-Novel methods have been developed recently to directly access what’s in someone’s mind’s eye from a 3rd person perspective, but contemplative traditions, such as meditation and yoga, draw their insights purely from a 1st person perspective.
-My aim is to see how both approaches can complement each other.
+In addition, I’m interested in how insights from contemplative traditions can complement cognitive science.

 Mathias Van der Biest